the3te3ch/Humming-Bird-Codebase/README.md

 ### What to Expect from Us 🎯

-At **`Humming Bird Musikk™`**, we are committed to delivering a seamless, high-quality experience for authors and publishers.
+At **`The3 Te3ch™`**, we are committed to delivering a seamless, high-quality experience for authors and publishers.
 Here's what you can expect when working with us:

 - **Get a Quotation**: Receive competitive pricing for your project.
 - **Creative Book Design Expertise**: Designs tailored to capture your unique vision with attention to detail.